rickkas7/particle-threads/README.md

 Note that you must add WITH_LOCK in both your thread AND in the loop thread (and any software timers).

+Note: The [logging class](https://docs.particle.io/reference/firmware/#logging), such as Log.info, is MT safe and you can call it from multiple threads without a lock.
+It's much better to use that instead of directly writing to Serial.

 ### Using a mutex to block a thread

 One handy trick is to use a mutex to block your thread until something happens elsewhere.
 In this example, a SETUP/MODE button click handler can unblock the thread to make one run.